St. Ives Renewing Collagen Elastin Moisturizer Review

 Review

-Results you may expect from using St. Ives Renewing Collagen Elastin Moisturizer:
+Does St. Ives Renewing Collagen Elastin Moisturizer Work?

-Highly moisturizing: St. Ives Renewing Collagen Elastin Moisturizer has a moisturizing rating of 6.6 out of 10.
+According to CreamScan analysis, St. Ives Renewing Collagen Elastin Moisturizer is highly moisturizing, with a moisturizing rating of 6.6 out of 10.

 Is it more humectant or occlusive?
 This product has relatively comparable levels of humectancy and occlusivity: a high humectancy of 6.9 out of 10, primarily due to the substantial concentration of Propylene Glycol (est. ≈6.0%), and a high occlusivity of 6.4 out of 10, mainly due to the significant content of Mineral Oil (est. ≈9.0%) and Stearic Acid (est. ≈2.5%).